Select Page

 Daring to Dream makes spaces to talk and we:

 1. Raise awareness of the importance of good emotional health for living well with illness.
-We encourage everyone living with illness to discuss their feelings and encourage support from family and friends who will listen to us.
+We can all give time and make space to talk for someone we know who is living with illness, so that they can talk about their feelings arising from illness.

-2. Create physical spaces in hospitals.
-These non-clinical ‘Safe spaces’ in within the ward area provide essential private space for patients, their families, and staff to have important conversations during vulnerable times.
-These rooms offer a comforting ‘safe space’ to share feelings and to hear and discuss clinical advice.
+2. Create physical ‘Spaces to Talk’ in hospitals.
+These non-clinical ‘safe spaces’ in Quiet Rooms, Relatives’ Rooms, and Dayrooms within the ward area provide essential private space for patients, their families, and staff to have important conversations during vulnerable times.
+Our rooms offer a ‘safe space’ to share feelings, offer comfort, and to hear and discuss clinical advice.

 Barbara Chidgey, the founder and Chair of Daring to Dream talks about ‘Making Spaces to Talk’